Policies

 * **Optional:** Time of day, day of week, or date range.

-More **specific** filters (e.g., a single app and a single group) usually take precedence over **broad** ones (e.g., “all users” and “all machines”).
+More **specific** filters (e.g., a single app and a single Collection) usually take precedence over **broad** ones (e.g., “all users” and “all machines”).
 So you can have a default policy for everyone and override it with a more specific policy for a subset.

 **Advanced Mode** options may include: